Problem of Time in Slightly Inhomogeneous Cosmology: Introduction

-This Article's model -- slightly inhomogeneous cosmology -- combines temporal features of minisuperspace and RPM into one arena, and with the added benefit of being more cosmologically realistic than either model.
+This Article's model -- SIC -- combines temporal features of minisuperspace and RPM into one arena, and with the added benefit of being more cosmologically realistic than either model.
 We set this model up in Secs 4 (configurations), 5 (the model's $\FrQ$ and $\FrG$) and 6 (the model's relational action).
-Slightly inhomogeneous cosmology is a perturbative treatment about some minisuperspace.
+SIC is a perturbative treatment about some minisuperspace.
 In particular, this Article considers a second-order perturbation treatment about the spatially isotropic $\mathbb{S}^3$ model with a single minimally-coupled scalar field.
 This shares many features with Halliwell and Hawking's \cite{HallHaw} model; differences from this due to relationalism being followed in this Article are laid out in Secs 2 to 6.
 I choose this model for the following reasons.

 1) Closed models are Machian, $\Sigma = \mathbb{S}^3$ is the simplest case, and the most conventional for closed-universe cosmologies.

 2) One needs at least 2 degrees of freedom for a relational formulation of a physical system, for the relational minimum is that one physical quantity evolves in terms of another.